Faroe Islands Explorer

 007843 - W20

-Arrive at Vagar airport.
+Fly from Copenhagen and arrive at Vagar airport.
 Flying in to the Faroes offers a spectacular introduction to the beauty of these islands.
 Landing from the west is especially stunning as the plane slips past the rugged splendour of Mykines, alongside the towering basalt sea stacks at the entrance to Sørvágsfjørður, then over the picturesque village of Sørvágur and onto the runway.
 There are few airports in the world which offer such impressive vistas to the arriving visitor.
 These panoramas, however, provide only a hint of what visitors will soon discover on their exploration of these western isles.
 You will be met at the airport on arrival and transferred to the nearby Hotel Vagar for check in and an informational meeting.
 This afternoon enjoy a two hour sightseeing trip of this island, Vagar.
 You’ll return to your hotel where you will enjoy a group dinner.

 This is a perfect choice for first time visitors to the Faroe Islands or those who are a little reluctant to drive.
 A local guide will show you around the rich natural and cultural sights providing a real insight into the Faroese community.
 You’ll make stops for fantastic photo opportunities, short walks, meals and time to take in the beauty and serenity all around you.
 Experience the unique atmosphere, the serenity vs the ever changing and sometimes violent weather.
 The traditional way of life vs the modern age, which seems to have taken the Faroes by surprise, leaving a charming blend of old and new.
 The tour will take you around the islands that are reachable by car with three different hotel locations.
 We’re sure that, in addition to getting to know the Faroe Islands, you’ll fall in love with them and find yourself wishing to return one day and spend a little longer in “The Land of Maybe” as it is sometimes referred to.